joshua-wu/easy_word_cloud/README.md

 ![japanese](examples/japanese.png)

-NOTE: **MAKE SURE THE FONT COVERS THE CHARACTERS YOU WANT TO DISPLAY**

-Note that if you are not on mac, you need to adjust FONT_PATH to point to some existing font.
+NOTE: **MAKE SURE THE FONT COVERS THE CHARACTERS YOU WANT TO DISPLAY** If you are not on mac, you need to adjust FONT_PATH to point to some existing font.

 Check out [examples/simple.py][simple] for a short intro.